cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 It contains 1.7M entries and is a JSON document.
 Each entry contains important information such as author, title, category, abstract, and comments.
-The following categories Ire used: cs.LG (Machine Learning), cs.NE (Neural and Evolutionary Computing) and cs.LG and cs.NE with a to- tal of 112,608 entries.
+The following categories are used: cs.LG (Machine Learning), cs.NE (Neural and Evolutionary Computing) and cs.LG and cs.NE with a to- tal of 112,608 entries.
 The pandas data frame consists of 112,608 papers with 5 columns (id, abstract, title, authors, and categories).
-Since there Ire processing time constraints, I selected 15,000 samples and preprocessed the abstracts with lemmatization and the re- moval of capitalization, numerical factors, punctuation, and stop words.
+Since there are processing time constraints, I selected 5,000 samples and preprocessed the abstracts with lemmatization and the re- moval of capitalization, numerical factors, punctuation, and stop words.